mapbox/cheap-ruler/README.md

 #### pointOnLine(line, p)

 Returns the closest point on the line from the given point.
-Line is an array of points.
 80–90 times faster than `turf.pointOnLine`.

+#### along(line, dist)

+Returns the point at a specified distance along the line.
+20-25 times faster than `turf.along`.

 #### bufferPoint(p, buffer)